 I have an exposure to many properties on Property Partner now.
-Do note it is marginally cheaper to purchase properties on release as opposed to the secondary market (which there are fees for), but on the flip side there are many properties available at decent discounts on the secondary market which compensates for having to pay a fee.
+Do note it is marginally cheaper to purchase properties on release as opposed to the secondary market (which there are fees for).
+On the flip side there are many properties available at decent discounts on the secondary market which compensates for having to pay a fee.

-One of the good things is the range of information given about properties and the investment case is set out, which contains a lot of information without being overly biased.
+One of the good things is the range of information given about properties and the investment case is set out.
+This contains a lot of information without being overly biased.
 My strategy consists of:

 Research thoroughly: I treat an investment as if I was buying the whole property.
 Using the information and Rightmove, it is fairly easy to discern whether the rental figures are going to stack up and whether the indicated prices are going to be realistic.

 Diversify: Different areas have different types of housing market.
 I tend to try and give myself a reasonable spread of properties over the country, instead of investing large amounts in a few.
 If you don’t own a property in your area (for example, you rent) it might act as a natural hedge to own many properties near you.